 Which Birds Eat Cashews?

-Most wild birds visiting your garden which commonly eats nuts and seeds will also enjoy this more exotic addition to their diets.
+Most wild birds that commonly eat nuts and seeds will also enjoy this more exotic addition to their diets.

 Some nut and seed-eating species have bills that can break up cashews into pieces, but if you break up the cashews by crushing them into smaller pieces before you place them in your garden then more birds will be able to take advantage of these as a food source.